huggingface/blog/zero-deepspeed-fairscale.md

 Since the key optimization here is that each technique deploys GPU RAM more efficiently, we will try to continually increase the batch size and expect the training and evaluation to complete faster (while keeping the metrics steady or even improving some, but we won't focus on these here).

-Remember that training and evaluation stages are very different from each other, because during training models weights are being modified, gradients are being calculated, and optimizer states are stored.
+Remember that training and evaluation stages are very different from each other, because during training model weights are being modified, gradients are being calculated, and optimizer states are stored.
 During evaluation, none of these happen, but in this particular task of translation the model will try to search for the best hypothesis, so it actually has to do multiple runs before it's satisfied.
 That's why it's not fast, especially when a model is large.

 Let's look at the results of these six test runs: